 2014 Getting to Zero Status Update

 NBI tracks and studies developments in zero net energy buildings, ultra-efficient structures that use only as much energy as can be produced onsite through clean, renewable resources.
-Over the past few years, there has been significant growth in the number of zero net energy projects as well as size in terms of square footage, and diversity of building types.
+Over the past few years, there has been significant growth in the number of zero net energy projects, the size of such projects in terms of square footage, and diversity of building types.

 Report Link and Related Resources

 Below are links to the 2014 Getting to Zero Status Update as well as additional release materials.
-A 90-minute webinar summarizing the findings was be held on Thursday, Jan.
-16.
+A 90-minute webinar summarizing the findings was held in January 2015.

 2014 Getting to Zero Status Update Report & Verified Buildings List